Black Spots on Neon Pothos: Root Rot, Cold Water, and Bacterial Damage

 Advanced overwatering causing systemic collapse and black leaf areas

 When root rot has progressed far enough that the root system can no longer deliver water and nutrients, the plant's cells begin to die systemically.
 This manifests in the leaves as dark, often black, soft, watersoaked areas — particularly at the petiole-blade junction where collapse begins.
-This type of blackening is associated with wet soil, musty smell, and the plant's overall decline.
+This type of blackening is associated with wet soil, musty smell, and the plant's overall decline, and it typically appears on several leaves at once rather than as a single isolated spot.

 Bacterial soft rot (Erwinia or Pectobacterium species)